Charles' Law In Use

 `V_1` and `T_1` refer to the volume and temperature before you pour the liquid nitrogen on the balloon and `V_2` and `T_2` refer to the volume and temperature after you pour the liquid nitrogen on the balloon.

 Reduce the temperature of the gas and the volume of the gas reduces too.

 Reducing the temperature of a gas slows down the molecules and they have less energy (kinetic energy) to hit and push the sides of the balloon.
 The molecules will exert less force and so the external atmospheric pressure will collapse the balloon.

-The SI unit used to measure volume is `m^3` (metre cubed)
+The standard unit used to measure volume is `m^3` (metre cubed)

-The SI unit used to measure temperature is `K` (Kelvin)
+The standard unit used to measure temperature is `K` (Kelvin)